yellowdog/python-examples/README.md

 ### Work Requirement, Task Group and Task Naming

 - The **Work Requirement** name is automatically set using a concatenation of the `tag` property, a UTC timestamp, and three random hex characters: e,g,. `mytag_221024-155524-40a`.
 - **Task Group** names are automatically created for any Task Group that is not explicitly named, using names of the form `task_group_1` (or `task_group_01`, etc., for larger numbers of Task Groups).
-Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` Mustache substitution discussed below.
+Task Group numbers can also be included in user-defined Task Group names using the `{{task_group_number}}` variable substitution discussed below.
 - **Task** names are automatically created for any Task that is not explicitly named, using names of the form `task_1` (or `task_01`, etc., for larger numbers of Tasks).
 The Task counter resets for each different Task Group.
-Task numbers can also be included in user-defined Task names using the `{{task_number}}` Mustache substitution discussed below.
+Task numbers can also be included in user-defined Task names using the `{{task_number}}` variable substitution discussed below.

 ### Task Types